SafariBookings® - Compare African Safari Tours List

 Nkhotakota Wildlife Reserve is Malawi’s oldest and largest protected area.
-It was intensively poached prior to 2015, when African Parks Foundation took over management and started erecting a 309km/192mi perimeter fence that was completed in 2020.
+It was intensively poached prior to 2015, when the African Parks foundation took over management and started erecting a 309km/192mi perimeter fence that was completed in 2020.
 Large numbers of elephant, buffalo, zebra, hippo and antelope have since been translocated into Nkhotakota.
-Despite this, the combination of mountainous terrain, dense brachystegia woodland and low wildlife densities mean it is best treated as a wilderness rather than a safari destination.
+Despite this, the combination of mountainous terrain, dense miombo woodland and low wildlife densities mean it is best treated as a wilderness rather than a safari destination.

-High Season July to October (Never busy, but high season rates)
+July to October (Never busy, but high-season rates apply)

 Pros & Cons